Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ► Conflicts:
   Incompatible with any mod that changes camera angles when sailing (e.g Sailing by Smoothbrain).
+  This config is automatically disabled if the above mod is detected.

 ------------------- [Shorter Rested Delay] ---------------------